zs1314/Microscopic-Mamba/README.md

 ├── TissueMnist
 ├── MedMf_Colon
 ```
-Or you can download it from here: [baidu](https://pan.baidu.com/s/1VzCz9UOKg0hyZIjvUOR8kA?pwd=1314 )
+Or you can download it from here: [baidu Netdisk](https://pan.baidu.com/s/1VzCz9UOKg0hyZIjvUOR8kA?pwd=1314 )

 ### `C. Model Training`